Officialvick/Button-style-/README.md

-# Button-style-
+# Button-styling-
-Button styled in hover, transition and shadow.
+Button styled in hover, transition, and shadow.